 Barbara’s early interest in drawing and painting had never diminished.
 During the early ‘90’s, she followed the urge to develop her own personal artistic voice and began create her own works.
 Her drawings were soon being included in local and national group shows.
 Her focus slowly changed from commercial art to fine art.

 The artist moved with her husband to Paris, France in 2000.
 She rented an art studio by La Bastille, and participated in “Genie de la Bastille” an event similar to the Venice Art Walk in California.
 Her paintings were part of several solo and group exhibitions in France including one at the Palais des Art in Marseilles.
 In 2003, the couple returned to Santa Monica.
 Since then, Barbara re-established herself in the local art community by participating in solo and group exhibitions.

-Currently, Barbara has a studio in Venice, CA and the following representation:
+Currently, Barbara has a studio in Inglewood, CA and the following representation: